-Regular grazing produces a bifurcation in vegetative distributions analogous in many respects to regular burning inhibited by wetter riparian areas.
+Regular grazing produces a bifurcation in vegetative distributions directly analogous in to regular burning.
+Trees here are in protected riparian areas.

-This poison oak vine was once well over 125' tall.
+This poison oak vine was once well over 125' tall without a single leaf for the first 100 feet.
 It died recently, probably of drought stress.
-We loved this plant, if only because it was amazing, without a single leaf for 100 feet.
+We loved this plant, if only because it was amazing.
 It was probably as old as the redwood it was climbing, starting when there was still other poison oak in this stand on the ground.
 There is none today.

 It may be possible to reconstruct an understanding of the pre-colonial and possibly the pre-Columbian distribution of redwood by a discontinuous age class distribution of trees and stumps in more remote places (in settled areas old stumps were removed with dynamite long ago).
-Genetics may also yield some information in that trees started from seed are probably less likely to be root clones than old growth trees.
+Genetics may also yield some information in that trees started from seed are genetically unique, unlike root clones of old growth trees.
 A sudden break in regular fire scars among older trees should be compared to the age classes of intermediate growth stands.
 The ring structure showing the early growth of old stumps can also suggest the degree of canopy present when those trees started.